 - 3.2.
-In the Application, the Customer must request at least one of the following remedies from the Company (the requested remedies must be able to be directed by an adjudicator in line with Rule 5.4, and must only affect and/or apply to the Customer): - 3.2.1. an apology; - 3.2.2. a product or service; - 3.2.3. some practical action to be taken by the Company; - 3.2.4. a payment of money (this amount will not exceed the limit set out at Rule 2.2.6). - 3.3.
-The Application should include details of: - 3.3.1. the product(s) and/or service(s) provided by the Company that the complaint is about; - 3.3.2. the background to the complaint; - 3.3.3. the precise issues that are in dispute; - 3.3.4. the steps already taken to attempt to reach a resolution with the Company; - 3.3.5. the reasons for requesting the remedy or remedies asked for; and - 3.3.6. the reasons for the amount of any money requested. - 3.4.
+In the Application, the Customer must request at least one of the following remedies from the Company (the requested remedies must be able to be directed by an adjudicator in line with Rule 5.4, and must only affect and/or apply to the Customer): - 3.2.1. an apology; - 3.2.2. a product or service; - 3.2.3. some practical action to be taken by the Company; - 3.2.4. a payment of compensation for direct loss caused as a result of a failure with the relevant product(s) and/or service(s) (this amount will not exceed the limits set out in the terms and conditions of the relevant product(s) and/or service(s)); - 3.2.5. a payment of compensation for any distress and/or inconvenience caused by the Company failing to keep to its own complaints handling procedure (this amount will not exceed the sum of £50.00). - 3.3.
+The Application should include details of:

+- 3.3.1. the product(s) and/or service(s) provided by the Company that the complaint is about; - 3.3.2. the background to the complaint; - 3.3.3. the precise issues that are in dispute; - 3.3.4. the steps already taken to attempt to reach a resolution with the Company; - 3.3.5. the reasons for requesting the remedy or remedies asked for; and - 3.3.6. the reasons for the amount of any compensation requested, including any amount requested for distress and/or inconvenience. - 3.4.
 The Customer should provide with the Application any relevant documents and/or evidence that supports their complaint.
 It is the Parties' responsibility to provide the documents and/or evidence that they wish to rely on.
-CEDR only has access to information and evidence that the Parties have specifically provided in connection with the complaint. - 3.5.
-The Customer is encouraged to clarify the remedy or remedies requested in as much detail as possible, but a failure to do this will not make the Application invalid unless Rule 2.2.15 applies.
+POSTRS only has access to information and evidence that the Parties have specifically provided in connection with the complaint. - 3.5.
+The Customer is encouraged to clarify the remedy or remedies requested in as much detail as possible, but a failure to do this will not make the Application invalid unless Rule 2.2.17 applies.